-This means if your pillow is not supportive or you are sleeping with your head out of alignment, this can cause or make your upper back pain worse.
+This means if your pillow is not supportive or you are sleeping with your head out of alignment, this can cause or make your upper back pain.

 Here Is What You Should Look For in a Good Pillow

 - In-built neck support – can only be achieved with moulded or ergonomically designed pillows.
-The support should contour to the shape of your head and neck, increasing surface area, reducing pressure and providing support that is not possible with traditional pillows.
+The support should contour to the shape of your head and neck, increasing surface area, reducing pressure and providing support that is impossible with traditional pillows.

 Mattresses are often an excellent investment for your health and can help you sleep better.
 If you’re experiencing shoulder pain, it may not be just because of the firmness in the shoulder zone.
-The whole mattress needs to offer good give and pressure relief while also being supportive enough for your body, or else this could contribute to your discomfort.
-We hope that this article has helped you find out more about how mattresses work with different sleeping positions so that they can provide comfort with no matter what position you fall asleep in!
+The whole mattress must offer good give and pressure relief while being supportive enough for your body, which could contribute to discomfort.
+We hope this article has helped you discover more about how mattresses work with different sleeping positions so that they can provide comfort with no matter what position you fall asleep in!